yuanqing/create-figma-plugin/README.md

 - Initialize a new Figma plugin using a template.
 - Bundle your plugin, with support for multiple menu commands that each have their own UI implementation.
 - Utility functions for common plugin operations.
-- A set of Preact components that replicate the Figma UI design.
+- A library of Preact components that replicate the Figma UI design.

 ## Development guide